Assem-ElQersh/Predicting-Hazardous-Nearest-Earth-Objects-NEOs-/README.md

 ```

 ### 3. Model Building:
-We split the dataset into 80% training and 20% testing, and then train both models:
+I split the dataset into 80% training and 20% testing, and then trained both models:
 ```python
 from sklearn.ensemble import RandomForestClassifier from xgboost import XGBClassifier